a-yevgeniev/boilerplate/README.md

 Starts watching for changes in `src/` folder and reload the page after any occurs.

+### `$ gulp --env production`

+Build project in production mode: with minified css, js and without sourcemaps.

 # Template system

 We use **Handlebars** web template system.